Information Design in Cheap Talk: Introduction

+To study the sender's incentive compatibility, we call $m_S(a)=u_S(a,1)-u_S(a,0)$ the sender's \emph{marginal incentive} for action $a$.
+It is the difference in his utility of action $a$ between state 1 and state 0.
+Graphically, the sender's marginal incentives are the slopes of his piecewise indirect value function.
+Those slopes capture the marginal gain or marginal loss when the sender misreports his private beliefs, and therefore are crucial for incentive compatibility.

-The algorithm we develop in Section \ref{s:algorithm} allows one to find the highest achievable payoff for the sender at a given prior belief.
-Information design is said to be \emph{valuable} if there exist some prior beliefs such that the highest achievable payoff is strictly greater than sender's maximum payoff under no information.
-In Section \ref{s:valuable} we provide some sufficient conditions on payoff structures which can guarantee whether information design is valuable or not.
-Intuitively one would expect that information design is valuable if sender and receiver have ``similar'' preferences.
-It turns out that ``similarity'' is not captured by whether sender and receiver have the same ranking over actions given some particular state; instead the key is the alignment of \emph{marginal incentives} between them.
-With opposite aligned marginal incentives, information design is not valuable even if the sender's value function is not concave (and even if sender and receiver have identical ranking over actions in one state).
-With perfectly aligned marginal incentives, information design is valuable if, from sender's perspective, (i) no action \emph{dominates} all other actions; or (ii) no action is \emph{worst} (i.e., worse than all other actions in both states).
-We also consider the case where sender's preferences are \emph{effectively state-independent} (i.e., his ranking over actions is the same in the two states).
-In this case, if sender and receiver have aligned marginal incentives, information design is valuable if and only if the sender's ranking over actions is not identical to receiver's ranking in either of the two states.
-Such information design requires the receiver to randomize between sender's more-preferred and less-preferred actions.
+Intuitively one might expect that incentive issues are less severe if sender and receiver have ``similar'' preferences.
+However, the ``similarity'' we demand here is not captured by whether sender and receiver have the same ranking over actions given some particular state; but rather by the alignment of marginal incentives between them.
+We show in Section \ref{s:valuable} that, when sender and receiver have opposite marginal incentives (i.e., if the receiver's marginal incentives for action $a$ is higher than $a'$, then the sender's marginal incentives for action $a'$ is higher than $a$), no information can be transmitted at all even if sender and receiver have identical ranking over actions in one state.

+In addition, Section \ref{s:valuable} provides some sufficient conditions to guarantee informative information transmission when sender and receiver have aligned marginal incentives.
+Information transmission is informative for certain prior beliefs if, from the sender's perspective, (i) no action \emph{blocks} all other actions (``block'' means an action $a$ is better than $a'$ at those beliefs where $a'$ is a best response of the receiver); or (ii) no action is \emph{worst} (i.e., worse than all other actions in both states).
+We also consider the case where the sender's preferences are \emph{ordinally state-independent} (i.e., his ranking over actions is the same in the two states).
+In this case, informative information transmission can arise if and only if the sender's ranking over actions is not identical to the receiver's ranking in either of the two states.